vidyagc/portfolio/_works/02-its.markdown

 <h5>Lightbox Plugin for Bio Popups</h5>
 <div class="page-content-text">
 For the <a href="https://www.inthestreets.org/our-team" target="_blank">Team page</a>, I wanted a layout with bio teasers and links that open the full personnel profile as a popup.
 Ideally, I would have had the bio images be clickable, but in using the built-in list feature for the teasers, this was not an option (even with custom coding).
-Also, a popup/lightbox feature was not available for a text link, so I set up a third-party <a href="https://www.sqspthemes.com/plugins/ultimate-squarespace-lightbox-plugin" target="_blank">Lightbox plugin</a> to make that.
+Also, a popup/lightbox feature was not available for a text link, so I set up a third-party <a href="https://www.sqspthemes.com/plugins/ultimate-squarespace-lightbox-plugin" target="_blank">Lightbox plugin</a> for that.
 </div>

 <div class="page-content-text">
-For the popup content itself, I used the Image (overlap) block heavily modified with Site Styles to create the profile image with name and title section.
-I really liked the use of this element, because its default responsive (smaller screen size) behavior looked very good (open a popup and squeeze the window down to see for yourself - the name and title fall under and slightly overlap the profile photo).
-One of the more amusing parts of working on the Team page was getting some of the staff and one board member to provide headshots with matching backgrounds and similar poses: they were nice enough to take new photos when needed :-).
+For the popup content itself, I used the Image (overlap) block, heavily modified with Site Styles, to create the section with profile image, name, and title.
+I really liked the use of this element, because its default responsive (smaller screen size) behavior looked good - open a popup and squeeze the window down to see for yourself (the name and title fall under, and slightly overlap, the profile photo).
+One of the more amusing parts of working on the Team page was getting some of the staff and one board member to provide headshots with matching backgrounds and similar poses: they were nice enough to take new photos when needed <i class="fa fa-smile-o" aria-hidden="true"></i>.
 </div>

 <h5>Custom CSS: Resources and Use</h5>
 <div class="page-content-text">
-Adding custom CSS in Squarespace involves targeting the existing elements (pages, section, selectors, etc.) and/or overriding their styles.
+Adding custom CSS in Squarespace involves targeting existing elements (pages, section, selectors, etc.) and overriding/appending their styles.
 There are many tutorials for this, but the resource I found most useful was <a href="https://insidethesquare.co/" target="_blank">Inside the Square's</a> YouTube <a href="https://www.youtube.com/c/InsideTheSquare" target="_blank">Channel</a>.
-I still had to use browser Developer Tools, but the Inside the Square Tutorials were a quick reference point for different elements (e.g. navigation, list cards, etc.).
+I still had to use browser Developer Tools, but the Inside the Square Tutorials were a quick reference point for different selectors (e.g. navigation, list cards, etc.).
 </div>

 <div class="page-content-text">
-Every portion of the site had custom CSS applied.
-Here are a few examples of areas that required special consideration (in addition to the code blocks mentioned previously):
+As aforementioned, every portion of the site had custom CSS applied.
+Here are a few examples of areas that required special consideration (in addition to the code blocks cited previously):
 <div style="margin-bottom:.25cm"></div>
 <ul>
 <li><a href="https://www.inthestreets.org/" target="_blank">Homepage</a> <strong>Structure and Theory</strong> (using the Simple List block)</li>